nus-cs2113-AY2223S2/tp/docs/team/mitchmalvin1.md

 The Sequence Diagram for `tag list {-c CARD_UUID | -i CARD_INDEX}` can be found below :

 ![List Card Under Tag Sequence Diagram](../img/ListCardsUnderTagSequence.png)

+The Reference Frames (if needed) created for the Sequence Diagrams can be found [here.](mitch-reference-frames.md)